Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Conclusions

 In this study, we have investigated the traditional Skyrme ansatz within the Bayesian inference framework, using several properties of nuclei, both for the ground state and excited states (isoscalar and isovector collective resonances), as physical constraints.
 In particular, we have included the parity-violating asymmetry and the dipole polarizability, both measured for $^{48}$Ca and $^{208}$Pb, which are generally considered to be in tension with each other.

 We have carried out a sequence of inferences, by gradually including the different types of constraints.
-This allows us to pin done in a clearer fashion the role played by the various observables in shaping the posterior distributions.
+This allows us to pin down more clearly the role played by the various observables in shaping the posterior distributions.
 The final result is a ten-dimensional probability distribution of the Skyrme parameters, expressed in terms of nuclear matter parameters and the EDF surface and spin-orbit parameters.
 The marginalized posterior distributions for each parameter are similar to previous results in the literature, except for $L$, for which we found lower values.
 The combined effect of the constraints from masses, radii, and especially dipole polarizabilities and $A_{PV}$($^{48}$Ca), lies at the basis of this result, and it is not counterbalanced by the $A_{PV}$($^{208}$Pb).

 The posterior distributions of observables are compatible with the experimental values.
 The only one showing a significant deviation is the parity-violating asymmetry of $^{208}$Pb.
 This is not unexpected, since the $L$ distribution is shaped mainly by $\alpha_D$, and high $L$ values are needed to meet the result of the PREX-II experiment.